 While Inspire Capital continues to embrace the mission it was founded upon, it has grown to encompass a much broader range of sectors including companies that develop scalable technologies designed to flatten access in health services, education, and wellness.

-Patrice King Brickman is the founder and Managing Director of Inspire Capital, LLC, a private equity/venture firm that invests in predominantly women and minority led businesses with social impact.
-Patrice is also a founder and investor of WE Capital, a member of the Economic Club of Washington, TIGER 21, Conscious Leadership Forum, and Venture Philanthropy Partners (VVP).
+Patrice King Brickman is the founder and Managing Director of Inspire Capital LLC, a venture fund that invests in predominantly women and minority-led businesses with social impact.
+She is also a founder and investor in WE Capital, and a founding member of the Conscious Leadership Forum, and Soul Circle.
+She is a member of TIGER 21, and the Economic Club of Washington.

-She currently serves on the boards of Halcyon, Ascend at the Aspen Institute, and Wolf Trap.
-She is an investor in VPP, and is also a general partner of Lafayette Square, Black Star Fund, and Blue Marlin.
-She is also a minority partner of Monumental Sports.
-She previously served on the Children’s National Hospital Foundation, National Center for Children and Families, and Washington Area Woman’s Foundation boards.
+She currently serves on the boards of Halcyon, Wolf Trap, and Ascend at the Aspen Institute, and has served on Children’s National Hospital Foundation, the National Center for Children and Families, Peer Health Exchange, and the Washington Area Women’s Foundation.

 Patrice lives in Potomac, Maryland, and has four children, Anna, Leah, Kenna, and Lane.